Bladder Control Problems and Menopause, causes and treatment options

 There are many medical and non-medical recommendations for managing urinary problems.
 Again, talk with your doctor about which options may work best for you.

 - Avoid caffeine and other diuretics

-- Train your bladder to hold more urine, and get in the habit of timing your urination
+- Bladder training to hold more urine, and get in the habit of timing your urination

-- For obese women, losing weight may increase bladder control
+- For obese women, losing weight and maintaining a healthy weight may increase bladder control

 - Practice Kegel exercises.
 These are very easy exercises designed to strengthen your pelvic floor muscles.
 The basic idea is that you repetitively squeeze your pelvic muscles as though you were holding urine in.
 Ask your gynecologist for advice if you’re not sure where to begin.